BoddepallyVenkatesh06/BoddepallyVenkatesh06/README.md

 My Creative and responsible professional with excellent troubleshooting skills looking for a position as a Software Developer.
 Fundamental knowledge of software design and exceptional programming skills.
 Experience in improving and updating software performance, as well as developing new software functionalities.

-- 🔭 I’m currently working on Qtech Software Company in Intern at Web developer.
+- 🔭 I’m currently working at Qtech Software Company in Intern at Web developer.
-- 🌱 I’m currently learning Bachelor of Technology in Computer Science and Engineering.
+- 🌱 I’m currently studying for Bachelor of Technology in Computer Science and Engineering.
 - 👯 I’m looking to collaborate on Front-end part & Graphic Designing.
-- 🤔 I’m looking for help with Front-end resource.
+- 🤔 I’m looking for help with Front-end resources.
 - 📫 How to reach me: venkykumar06@gmail.com

 <h3 align="left">Languages and Tools:</h3>